Earn an MBA in IT Management and become possible

 Accreditation & Disclosures

-* Herzing University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+* The Business Division at Herzing University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+For a list of accredited programs please refer to our IACBE member status page.

 Not all programs approved in all states.